The Slotted Spoons

 Tell me...what's your favourite kind of pie?
 If you didn't say Strawberry Rhubarb Pie, it's about to be!
 Homemade pie crust from scratch with a deliciously balanced strawberry-rhubarb filling that will leave you wanting MORE!

 I used fresh garden rhubarb and local strawberries, it makes such a difference in taste.
-If you are a lover of rhubarb – PLANT IT!
-Yes, that’s right!
-Rhubarb can get quite large in the garden but it’s worth it.
-Once the plant has established itself, it’s generally maintenance-free.
-You can find different varieties at your local nursery or find someone that will divide their plant for you.
+If you are a lover of rhubarb, PLANT IT!
+Yes, that's right!
+Rhubarb can get quite large in the garden, but it's worth it.
+Once the plant has established itself, it's generally maintenance-free.
+You can find different varieties at your local nursery or find someone who will divide their plant for you.

 Why making your own pie crust is worth the effort